History & heritage

 In short, dining at Château d’Ouchy should be seen as a natural extension of the elegance of the stay.
 More than a gastronomic performance, what one seeks here is a quality of moment: measured service, a coherent setting, a direct relationship with the lake and that precious sensation of being able to linger.
 In a characterful hotel, it is often precisely that sense of rightness which leaves the most lasting impression.

-A front desk open around the clock is especially valuable in a city such as Lausanne, which welcomes both leisure travellers and business guests.
-Arriving late after a flight or train journey, leaving early, requesting logistical assistance or simply obtaining information at any hour are all details that materially improve the experience.
-In a property with historic architecture, that constant availability also has symbolic value: it shows that the charm of the place never comes at the expense of efficiency.
+The continuously open reception is invaluable in Lausanne, for leisure travellers as well as business clients.
+Arriving late, departing early, requesting logistical assistance, or obtaining information at any hour significantly alters the experience.
+In a property with historic architecture, this availability reminds one that the charm of the place never excludes the efficiency of service.

-Daily housekeeping and turndown service belong to another register, quieter but no less decisive.
-They are reminders that true luxury is often measured by consistency.
-Returning to a perfectly kept room, finding the space prepared for the evening, noticing that care follows a precise rhythm without ever feeling intrusive: all this builds a lasting sense of attention.
-That matters especially in a hotel chosen for calm.
-Service should be felt in its effects, not in any display of itself.
+Daily room service and turndown service belong to a quieter register.
+They remind us that luxury is often measured by consistency.
+Returning to a perfectly maintained room, coming back in the evening to a space prepared for the night, noticing precise and unobtrusive maintenance: all this establishes a lasting impression of care.
+This is essential in a hotel where one seeks calm.

 The Lausanne art of living